govindgnair23/academic-kickstart/content/post/2020-06-06-2019-oreilly-ai-conference.markdown

 A character representation is used to supplement the word representation if a token is unknown.Other features indicate if the token was a hashtag or other twitter specific characteristics.

-Twitter chose not to use the LM approach because of the size of the model and latency demands in production.
+Twitter chose not to use the Language Model approach because of the size of the model and latency demands in production.

 ### Confidence Estimation